The Internet’s Carbon Footprint

 As of April 2019, the internet has collected nearly 4.4 billion users, a number that will only expand as internet access reaches remote and rural communities in developing countries.

 The internet is a wonderful thing, a systematic, complex, and ever-expanding network that transformed modern life through a digital platform that connects us all.
-The internet’s intangible form may fuel the belief that its use comes without a cost to the environment, yet this couldn’t be farther from the truth.
+Its intangible form may fuel the belief that its use comes without a cost to the environment, yet this couldn’t be farther from the truth.
 In reality, the internet is responsible for 300m tonnes of carbon emissions annually, higher than the collective annual output of the entire aviation sector.

 The internet health report released on April 2018 by Mozilla showcased the environmental impact of the web.
 Data centers alone hold the same carbon footprint as global air travel, and in a time of increased awareness surrounding climate change, this is a cause for concern.
 Data centers are growing exponentially in size, and are often powered via fossil fuels such as coal and oil.